carbon-design-system/gatsby-theme-carbon/README.md

   __experimentalThemes: [
 ```

+### Global style injection

+You can inject imports and other global values into the theme bundle by shadowing `src/gatsby-theme-carbon/styles/_global.scss` in your project.

+### Notes:

+- This file is empty by default; it exists only to be shadowed if desired
+- Use this file to inject `carbon-components` or other dependencies into the theme bundle
+- This file is imported directly after our internal theme globals.
+As such it will only be able to override those global values. **To override other stylesheets, you'll need to shadow them separately.**

 ### Additional font weights

 If needed, you can add support for additional Plex font weights.
 Don't forget to specify italics for the additional weights if needed.